Before Gastric Sleeve Surgery

 The journey to getting surgery with Mexico Bariatric Center

 I was going to go to Cleveland Clinic.
 But alas my very expensive insurance does not cover it for anyone.
 They make too much money off the long list of pharmaceuticals I was on.
-The starting cost for my procedure was $26,000.00.
+The starting cost for gastric sleeve surgery was $26,000.00.

 I remember calling my husband balling.
 We looked into loans.
 He was going to save my life no matter what it took.
 It surprised me because I always assumed my husband thought it was a weak way out.
 In fact, I too thought it was a magic formula.
 Boy was I wrong.